musser004/Portfolio-JamesBot/README.md

 - Finally, the bot sends a message via text message (Twilio) and/or email (smtplib)

 Python Libraries : Random, Datetime, Twilio, smtplib

+NOTE: Application requires environmental variables (not included) in order to run properly